Conditions of Sale

 Collection of Property

-(a) Phillips will not release a lot to the buyer until we have received payment of its Purchase Price in full in cleared funds, the buyer has paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to Paragraph 8 (a) below, and the buyer has satisfied such other terms as we in our sole discretion shall require, including completing any anti-money laundering or anti-terrorism financing checks.
-As soon as a buyer has satisfied all of the foregoing conditions, he or she should contact us at +41 22 317 8181 to arrange for collection of purchased property.
+(a) Phillips will not release a lot to the buyer until we have received payment of its Purchase Price in full in cleared funds, the buyer has paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to Paragraph 8 (a) below, and the buyer has satisfied such other terms as we in our sole discretion shall require, including providing information and documentation we require to satisfy our customer due diligence and verification checks for Know Your Customer compliance purposes and completing any anti-money laundering, anti-terrorism financing and sanctions checks.
+As soon as a buyer has satisfied all of the above conditions, he or she should contact us at +41 22 317 8181 to arrange for collection of purchased property.